 Startups and disaster relief

 The U.S. Small Business Administration State Trade Expansion Program (STEP) offers financial awards to local governments, which distributes them to small businesses.
-Since 2011, STEP grants have helped thousands of small businesses throughout the U.S. STEP funding focuses on helping small businesses with international trade, such as learning to export and designing international marketing campaigns.
+Since 2011, STEP grants have helped thousands of small businesses throughout the U.S. The STEP funding focuses on helping small businesses with international trade, such as learning to export and designing international marketing campaigns.
 How to apply for a small business grant and fill out applications varies from state to state, so check with your local government.

 Every month, the Walmart Local Community Grants hands out grants totaling $10,000 to small nonprofit organizations and $25,000 to one annual winner.
 Each grant ranges between $250 to $5,000 to help sustain and enhance the organization’s contributions to its local community.
 To qualify, the organization must be a 501(c)(3) and CyberGrants FrontDoor verified.
 Applications are open year-round.